Tafara-N/Projects/Docs/Portfolio-II/WebStack-Portfolio-Project-Pitch/README.md

 You will have almost 2 weeks to develop your portfolio project - during this period you will be alone or by team - to create a fully functional web application.

-Be before starting any coding, you will need to research and define the project.
+Before starting any coding, you will need to research and define the project.

 This project is important: